robertshum/lighthouse-web-notes/Week_7/What_I_Learned.md

 useEffect(() => {...}, [val]) // dependancies  == when val changes, run this effect, if any other state changes, do not run this effect
 ```

+## UseContext vs. Composition

+useContext is great for handling global states like 'themes', 'user info' and anything that needs to be shared across all components.
+However, we shouldn't use this every time because:

+* Components that consume the context is tied to it, making that component harder to re-use elsewhere.
+* Could be bad for performance if the tree is deeply nested.
+It involves lookup for the closest provider everytime the component renders.